-The "Conditions Report," which was completed in June 2012, is intended to provide a blueprint for dramatically improving the collective execution of research commercialization activities among Ohio's 14 research universities, 24 regional branch campuses and 23 community colleges.
-To produce the report, the Regents have assembled a Technology Transfer and Commercialization Task Force made up of higher education and industry leaders, including university presidents, corporate CEOs, financial investors, industry advocates, and entrepreneurial intermediaries.
+The Ohio Department of Higher Education's Board of Regents have assembled a Technology Transfer and Commercialization Task Force made up of higher education and industry leaders, including university presidents, corporate CEOs, financial investors, industry advocates, and entrepreneurial intermediaries.

-The Task Force is being overseen by the Regents' Commercialization Subcommittee, chaired by Regent Vinny Gupta.
-Support also comes from the Board of Regents senior staff with a small steering committee to coordinate and facilitate Task Force activities.
+The Task Force is being overseen by the Ohio Board of Regents' Commercialization Subcommittee, chaired by Regent Vinny Gupta.
+Support also comes from the ODHE senior staff with a small steering committee to coordinate and facilitate Task Force activities.
 Relying on input from a diverse array of stakeholders, the Task Force is charged with developing a statewide commercialization ecosystem that creates jobs in Ohio by effectively and efficiently moving higher education to commercialized application in order to create new businesses, attract new businesses, and expand existing businesses.

 The Task Force members believe they will successfully carryout this charge by:

 - Identifying the most important factors and practices leading to the timely and successful commercialization of university-based technologies;